KevY007/pySFTP/README.md

 # pySFTP
- Demo project to try making my own SFTP on Python.
+ Demo project to making my own SFTP on Python, using DES.